CChannella/BehaveJenkinsReporting/README.md

-Publish pretty Html reports on Jenkins
+Publish pretty Html reports on Jenkins:

 This is a Python Jenkins plugin which publishes pretty html reports showing the results of Behave runs.

-Background
+Background:

 Behave is a test automation tool following the principles of BDD Specifications are written in a concise human readable form and executed in continuous integration.